 Uncheck Save when click on? within the SavesList element's properties, and then click Create beside the ActionList when click field.
 Rename the newly-created asset ClickSave.

 When the player clicks on an entry in the SavesList, we want our new SaveName menu to show.
 However, we also need a way of knowing which slot we clicked on once a name has been entered.
 To that end, we'll make use of parameters.
 Select the ClickSave ActionList and view it's Inspector window.
-Check Use parameters?, and set the Number of parameters to 1.
-Give the new parameter the name Slot index, and set it's type to Integer:
+Check Use parameters?, and create a new parameter named Slot index, with a Type set to Integer:

 Switching back to the Menu Manager, notice that a new popup box listing the asset's parameters has appeared beneath the ActionList asset field.
 Select (0) Slot index - this will cause our new parameter to take the value of the slot that was clicked on (starting from zero).
 For example, clicking the third slot down will set the parameter to "2".